-Drilling comprises wireline or conventional diamond drilling with NQ diameter core for surface holes and AQ, AQTK or BQ core for underground core.
+Drilling comprises wireline or conventional diamond drilling with NQ diameter core for surface holes and AQTK or BQ core for underground core.
 Core recovery is typically close to 100%.
-All drilling is completed by contractors, currently Priority Drilling Ltd with a small portion carried out by Drillcon.
+All drilling is completed by contractors, currently Priority Drilling Ltd.

-3.8.2 Downhole surveying
+3.8.2 Collar and Downhole surveying

-All underground Diamond drillholes are set out using a north seeking, gyroscopic azimuth aligner tool, which in recent years has greatly increased the ability to accurately target specific structural zones seeking high grade mineralisation.
-Downhole surveying is accomplished either by Contractor or Exploration staff using Reflex electronic multi-shot equipment (the host rocks at Navan are not magnetic).
+All underground Diamond drillholes are set out using a north seeking, gyroscopic azimuth aligner tool.
+Downhole surveying is accomplished by the drilling contractor using Reflex electronic multi-shot equipment (the host rocks at Navan are not magnetic).
+Measurements are taken every 15 metres.
 Production holes shorter than 25m are generally not surveyed as they are frequently vertical or steeply inclined.